arvados/arvados/doc/development/RunningTests.md

 ### Dealing with state

-Before you change `run-tests.sh` itself—including pulling changes from other developers—you should end any interactive sessions.
+Before you change `run-tests.sh` itself—including pulling changes from other developers—you should end any interactive test sessions.

-If you make changes to a low-library library or SDK and want to see how it affects dependent tests, `install` your changed component, then `test` the dependents.
+If you make changes to a low-level library or SDK and want to see how it affects dependent tests, `install` your changed component, then `test` the dependents.

-If you make changes to a cluster component and want to see how it affects tests, `reset` the test cluster, then `test` the components you're interested in.
+If you make changes to a cluster component and want to see how they affect tests, `reset` the test cluster, then `test` the components you're interested in.

 If you want to clean your `--temp` directory—because you pulled a bad dependency or just want to recover some disk space—it is safe to end any interactive sessions, remove it, then `mkdir` it again.